heydhwani/Customer_Churn_Prediction/README.md

 # 📚  Customer Churn Prediction

 A machine-learning-powered web API using FastAPI to predict whether a bank customer is likely to churn (leave the bank) based on demographic and account-related features.
-This project is built on the popular **Bank Customer Churn Dataset.** from Kaggle.
+This project is built on the popular **Bank Customer Churn Dataset** from Kaggle.

 ---